007TH DAY OF CHRISTMAS

 I’ve spent my life and energy trying to be just like her, in every way, her looks, her charm, her brick-house figure, and one of the most patriotic jobs anyone could have.
 Just my luck, the buck stops at our last names.

 “Why do you always say things like that, Allie?
 First of all, it’s thirteen times.
 And we’re all praying for the yes in progress.
 Lord knows we’ll all be relieved when you get accepted to the Farm.
-Secondly, I meant that you two lost touch during college…you seemed so close.
+Secondly, I meant that you two lost touch after college.
+You seemed so close.
 None of us understood the reason he disappeared.”

 I shrug.
 They wouldn’t.
 Truth be told, I don’t either.
 He vanished from my life like warm breath in cold air.
 I knew he’d once been there, but he left without notice.